-In order to promote the success of this policy, the school will endeavour to ensure an effective partnership between home and school as outlined in the school's Early Help Offer.
+In order to promote the success of this policy, the school will endeavour to ensure an effective partnership between home and school as outlined in the school's Offer of Support for Pupil's and their families.

 Where a child receives an intervention e.g. 2 Demerits, a short restorative conversation takes place with the member of staff who issued the sanction before the next lesson.
 This is with the intention of restoring and repairing the relationship.
 Pupils are encouraged to engage in the process in keeping with the school value of forgiveness.
 Staff may request assistance from the Pastoral Team to facilitate the conversation.